Brain-Development-and-Disorders-Lab/bbox_controller/README.md

-# Mouse Behavioral Stimuli
+# Behavior Box Controller (BBox Controller)

-This repository contains the code for various stimuli used in mouse behavioral experiments.
+This repository contains the code for the Behavior Box Controller (BBox Controller).

-## `task_demo`
+## Controllers

-This is a simple demo of a task that can be used to test the performance of the stimuli and the behavioral setup.
+Both `input` and `output` controllers are implemented.
+Inputs include levers and other sensors, outputs include LEDs and display modules.

 ## License